IdealisticAI/Documentation/README.md

+# Repository reserved for public documentation in regards to our company, users, products and services.
-Repository reserved for public documentation in regards to our company, users, products and services.
+### Repository reserved for public documentation in regards to our company, users, products and services.